Charlie Brooks: Career

 On television, Brooks has appeared in episodes of The Bill, London's Burning, Jonathan Creek and The Demon Headmaster.

-After her departure from EastEnders in 2004, Brooks's first role was in the BBC drama Bleak House as Jenny.
+Following her departure from EastEnders in 2004, Brooks's first role was in the BBC drama Bleak House as Jenny.
 Brooks has appeared in commercials and voiceovers in the United Kingdom, Europe and the US.

-In 2006, Brooks played Beverley Allitt in a BBC1 Docudrama entitled Beverley Allitt: Angel of Death, alongside Ian Kelsey.
+In 2006, Brooks played Beverley Allitt in a BBC One Docudrama entitled Beverley Allitt: Angel of Death, alongside Ian Kelsey.
 Producer Cathy Elliot said: "It's a very sensitive issue and of course it's terrible for the parents to have the whole thing brought up.
 Each time it's brought up it's painful, but a lot of parents realise it's important it's kept in the public domain and that people are aware that things have happened and that not a lot has been done since".

 She has guest starred in Robin Hood and Love Soup.
 In theatre, Brooks, whilst on a break from EastEnders in 2003, appeared in the play Office Games alongside Adam Rickitt.
 The play was Brooks' West End debut, and described as "a witty and intelligent political commentary".
 In 2007, she appeared in Our Country's Good at the Liverpool Playhouse.